 Marc, walking his beloved patch

-I had only visited the Great Orme a few times to observe some rare birds, and I didn't realise how vast the area was.
-We encountered numerous Meadow Pipits; we must have seen over 450 of them visually migrating across the Orme throughout the morning.
+Although I had visited the Great Orme a few times to observe rare birds, I hadn’t realised just how vast the area was.
+Meadow Pipits dominated the morning, and we must have seen over 450 streaming northward during their migration.
+A lone Tree Pipit also passed overhead, adding to the migratory spectacle.

 Meadow Pipit